Medical Students

 • Enhance careers and build relationships between mentors and mentees.

-Any OPPA member is welcome to sign up to mentor a student.
-Any medical student that is a member of APA (which is free) is welcome to request a mentor.
-Students and mentors will be paired by OPPF/OPPA, with consideration given to students' interest (geographic location, clinical interests, etc.) when possible.
+Any OPPA member is welcome to sign up as a mentor or a mentee.
+Any medical student who is a member of APA (which is free) is welcome to request a mentor.
+Mentees and mentors will be paired by OPPF/OPPA, with consideration given to mentees' needs (geographic location, clinical interests, etc.) when possible.

-Mentors and students are expected to meet at least three times.
-While introductions and ongoing correspondence can be done electronically, the goal is for the mentoring pairs to meet either in person or by Zoom (or other virtual platform).
-These meetings can vary from very informal, such as meeting for coffee, to a more structured experiences when the student shadows their mentor in a patient care setting.
+Mentors and mentees are expected to commit to a one year connection and meet not less than once monthly.
+While introductions and ongoing correspondence can be done electronically, the goal is for the mentoring pairs to meet either in person (at the OPPA Annual Psychiatric Update is an ideal setting) or by Zoom (or other virtual platform).
+These meetings can vary from very informal, such as meeting for coffee, to a more structured experiences when the mentee shadows their mentor in a patient care setting.

 Once paired, the student is instructed to initiate communication with their mentor.
-During the course of your mentoring experience, please provide feedback about your experience.
+During the course of the mentoring experience, both mentees and mentors are encouraged to provide feedback to OPPF/OPPA about their experience.

 The OPPA's Special Interest Group in Psychiatry strives to promote the field of psychiatry among medical students.
 We believe psychiatry is an important discipline because mental health are integral to the overall well-being of every individual.
 The OPPA and OPPF provide several opportunities for students to get involved including.
 The only requirement to join is membership in the American Psychiatric Association.